salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 </platformP>
 ```

-And finally, as a option:
+And finally, as an option:

 ```xml
 <!-- Optional -->